What happens if the organization I’ve named to benefit from a charitable fund ceases to exist someday?

 Is there a way to experiment with granting?
 I’m not ready to create a permanent charitable fund until I understand more about my options.

 Yes!
-A Charitable Distribution Account (CDA) is a short-term donor advised fund that gives you flexibility in organizations or causes you might like to support.
-CDAs have no fund minimum and no grant minimum.
+A Gift Account is a short-term donor advised fund that gives you flexibility in organizations or causes you might like to support.
+Gift Accounts have no fund minimum and no grant minimum.
 The principal (gift) balance can be granted until the sum is depleted.
 There are no fees, instead we retain any earnings on the balance.
 It’s a great way to test the waters.
-The only type of granting a CDA cannot do is a scholarship or any grant that benefits a specific individual.
-Learn more about CDAs.
+The only type of granting a Gift Account cannot do is a scholarship or any grant that benefits a specific individual.
+Learn more about Gift Accounts.

 Can I create one charitable fund that serves various causes or types of granting or must I establish separate charitable funds for each type?